 Employee burnout is a type of stress that is related directly to a person’s job which can cause physical and emotional exhaustion.
-Burnout isn’t just detrimental to the overall health of an employee; it also has major negative impacts on the employer.
-Read on to find out some helpful things you can do to help avoid burnout and keep your teams healthy.
+Burnout isn’t just detrimental to the overall health of an employee; it also has major negative impacts on the organisation.
+This blog post will share some helpful things you can do to help avoid burnout and keep your teams healthy.

-Even despite the global pandemic, health care workers are at greater risk of burnout than in other industries.
-Healthcare workers have had to face a large number of challenges in the workplace.
+In general, health care workers are at greater risk of burnout than in other industries.
+Healthcare workers have to face a large number of challenges in the workplace.
 For example, emotionally demanding issues, exposure to illness and death, time pressure, and work overload.
 Burnout occurs when an employee’s life becomes limited to work and the other aspects of their personal life suffer.
 Burnout can cause a series of negative implications for your employees and your organization.
 Absenteeism, staff shortages, high turnover, and low staff morale are examples of such.
-If your team is being affected then keep reading as we share some helpful tips to tackle burnout.

 First, what causes employee burnout?

 Let’s take a look at some of the things that can cause burnout.
-A key player of late is of course, the COVID-19 pandemic which has placed healthcare workers on the frontline.
-Healthcare works are stressed out and are being stretched too thin with 93% of healthcare workers experiencing stress, 86% reported experiencing anxiety and 76% reported exhaustion and burnout (Mental Health America).
-The pandemic will not be disappearing anytime soon.
+Burnout levels have been higher than usual in healthcare over recent years thanks to Covid-19.
+Healthcare workers are stressed out and are being stretched too thin with 93% of healthcare workers experiencing stress, 86% reported experiencing anxiety and 76% reported exhaustion and burnout (Mental Health America).
 Managers need to be able to recognize the signs of employee burnout and have organizational strategies to deal with it.

 The work environment